Career Connections at Your Library

 Beyond individual sessions, libraries can be impactful through strategic partnerships with local businesses, employment agencies, and workforce development organizations.
 Hosting career fairs can create direct pathways to employment and fosters strong connections between job seekers and potential employers.

-In this webinar you’ll hear inspiring success stories, receive expert program guidance, and explore innovative ways to expand career resource offerings within your community.
+In this on-demand webinar, hear inspiring success stories, receive expert program guidance, and explore innovative ways to expand career resource offerings within your community.
 By embracing digital tools, personalized assistance, and collaborative outreach, libraries can ensure that individuals of all backgrounds have the support and opportunities they need to thrive in their careers.

 Learning Outcomes